Dry Feet? Essential Tips for Treating Dry Skin on Feet

 One of the key essentials to maintaining soft, beautiful, and healthy-looking feet is to give them a little care every day.
 Unfortunately, many of us forget to include our feet in our regular skin care routine.
 Understanding the causes of dry, cracked feet – and avoiding them – is easier than treating the issue

-So, why do we get dry feet?
+Why do we get dry feet?
 As the skin on the feet is naturally dry – the soles of the feet do not have their own oil glands – it can sometimes be tricky to keep your feet hydrated.
 In fact, dry skin on the feet is a common problem.
-It usually occurs in areas where there’s lots of pressure or friction, such as between the toes, on the ball of the foot, and on the heel.
-If left untreated, dry skin can start to become uncomfortable.
+It usually occurs in areas where there’s lots of pressure or friction, such as between the toes, the ball of the foot, and on the heel.
+If left untreated, dry skin can become uncomfortable.
 This can be alleviated by giving the skin the essential moisture it needs.